-It’s not uncommon for people struggling with post-traumatic stress disorder (PTSD) to develop unhealthy coping mechanisms, such as using drugs or alcohol, to self-medicate symptoms.
-However, prolonged drug or alcohol use can result in a substance use disorder, which is why PTSD and addiction often go hand in hand.
+It’s not uncommon for people struggling with post-traumatic stress disorder to develop unhealthy coping mechanisms.
+A particularly risky practice is self-medicating with drugs or alcohol.
+This can result in a substance use disorder.
+PTSD and addiction often go hand in hand when a person uses prescription or recreational drugs or alcohol to alleviate PTSD symptoms.

-These co-occurring disorders can exacerbate each other, creating a never-ending cycle that’s difficult to break.
-Learn more about the relationship between PTSD and addiction and how treatment can help.
+These co-occurring disorders worsen each other and can create a never-ending cycle that’s difficult to break.
+Learn more about the relationship between PTSD and drug addiction and how treating both conditions together helps.

 Understanding PTSD